blitzpp/blitz/README-VS.NET.txt

+The Blitz configuration file and Microsoft Visual Studio solution files have now been updated for MS Visual Studio 2010.
+Please use the zip archive file Blitz-VS2010.zip and follow the directions below.

+Julian C. Cummings
+07-03-12

 If you are interested in using Blitz with Microsoft's VS .NET 2003 C++ compiler, we have provided a Zip archive containing a Blitz configuration header file and project files for building the Blitz library and the